Frequently Asked Questions

 A: The Concentration Portfolio Review, or CPR, is a method of assessing art students’ artistic progress and their preparedness to enter advanced classes in the B.F.A. or B.A. program.
 The review will enable acceptance into either the B.F.A. or B.A. program based on the potential to excel in the intended area of study.
 This is what changes you from “Art Intended” to your designated degree and concentration.
 For more information, visit our Concentration Portfolio Review Review page online.

 A: Both you and your advisor.
-You will receive a copy of your degree plan at your first meeting with your advisor.
-You should keep track of what classes you have taken and the grades you received.
-All new students receive a green folder to help keep this degree plan as well as our Advising Syllabus in a safe place.
-It is required for you to bring it to every advising meeting.
-This can help you and your advisor when it comes time to advise for future semesters.
+You will receive a copy of your degree plan at your first meeting with your advisor in an email follow up.
+You are responsible for keeping track of what classes you have taken and the grades you received.
+All students receive a copy of their degree plan with up to date course progress before and after each advising appointment.
+This can help you, your advisor, and your area coordinator when it comes time to advise for future semesters.

 A: The Course Catalog is on the internet.
 It contains nearly all the information and answers you might require when you have questions about credits, earning degrees, course descriptions, and policies that impact all students at some point during their time at UTA.